 Ambulance drivers could refuse to drive a person to the hospital.
 ER rooms could refuse to give the morning after pill to a rape or incest victim.
 A nurse could refuse to put in an IV for a person with AIDS.
 A clerk could refuse to sign in a Muslim or an atheist.
 The staff could refuse to adhere to patients’ end-o-life decisions.
 Three separate federal courts have enjoined this rule.

 None of this is new.
-Blacks were denied admission into white hospitals at one time, and often died before reaching a Black hospital.
+Black people were denied admission into white hospitals at one time, and often died before reaching a Black hospital.
 A woman in Sierra Vista, AZ who was having a miscarriage was denied services at a Catholic hospital so had to be driven another hour to Tucson.
 Such discrimination was wrong before.
 It’s wrong now.

 Majority of People Oppose Religiously Based Service Refusals